Kevin Connauton: Colorado Avalanche (2019–2020)

 On June 25, 2019, Connauton was traded by the Coyotes, along with a third-round 2020 draft pick, to the Colorado Avalanche in exchange for Carl Söderberg.
 Connauton was waived and re-assigned to begin the 2019–20 season with Avalanche AHL affiliate, the Colorado Eagles.
 Leading the blueline with the Eagles, Connauton posted 5 goals and 27 points through 38 games while making 4 regular season appearances in a recall to the Avalanche.
 With the COVID-19 pandemic ending the AHL season, Connauton was added to the Avalanche's return to play roster, and made 4 playoff appearances in registering 1 assist.

 Florida Panthers (2020–2021)

 As a free agent leading into the pandemic-delayed 2020–21 season, Connauton agreed to join the Florida Panthers training camp on a professional tryout basis on December 27, 2020.
 Remaining with the team upon completion of camp, Connauton was signed by the Panthers to a one-year, two-way contract on January 14, 2021, and was added to the club's taxi squad.
 On June 1, Connauton was signed to a one-year, two-way contract extension by the Panthers.

-Philadelphia Flyers (2021–present)
+Philadelphia Flyers (2021–2023)

 On December 7, 2021, the Philadelphia Flyers claimed Connauton on waivers from the Panthers.

+Los Angeles Kings (2023–2024)

+On June 6, 2023, Connauton was traded to the Los Angeles Kings as part of a three-team deal also involving the Blue Jackets.
+He played the 2023–24 season exclusively with the Kings AHL affiliate, the Ontario Reign, posting 3 goals and 18 points through 61 regular season games.

+Utah Mammoth (2024–present)

+As a free agent from the Kings, Connauton was signed to a two-year, two-way contract with the Utah Mammoth (then the Utah Hockey Club) on July 1, 2024.